aajfranklin/Click-And-Roll/README.md

 - [ ] Implement more comprehensive profile photo api, or alternative image sourcing approach
 - [x] Fix close button sometimes not centered properly
 - [ ] Fix close button not drawing focus because stat overlay is last element
+- [ ] Fix issue when current node has no parent node while locating matches

 #### Other